 Further to what was stated in the Company's periodic report for 2021, on February 27, 2022, the Company and Banking Clearing Center Ltd. (hereinafter: "Masav") submitted a request for approval of a restrictive arrangement under conditions with the consent of the Commissioner of the Competition Court (hereinafter: "the Commissioner").
-The commissioner and the companies requested the court to approve the restrictive arrangement between the companies that was submitted for approval by the court on May 10, 2020, until December 31, 2029.
-On March 27, 2022, conditional approval was given to the restrictive arrangement by the competition court, in light of the reasons of the request and the agreement the parties.
+The commissioner and the companies requested the court to approve the restrictive arrangement under conditions between the companies that was submitted for approval by the court on May 10, 2020, until December 31, 2029.
+On March 27, 2022, conditional approval was given to the restrictive arrangement by the competition court, in light of the reasons of the request and the agreement by the parties.
 The validity of the approval of the restrictive arrangement under conditions is until December 31, 2029.
-In accordance with the requirements of the commissioner, during May 2022, Masav moved to its new offices.
+In accordance with the requirements of the commissioner, during May 2022, Masav moved from the shared offices to its new offices.
 Accordingly, the Company recognized the right-of-use asset and a lease liability in the amount of approximately NIS 8.8 million.
-Currently, the Company and Masav are in negotiations to sign an addendum to the lease agreement that assigns Masav's rights in the offices to the Company.
-In view of the above, the Company recognized leasehold improvements and furniture in the amount of approximately NIS 7.3 million.
-For details regarding agreements with Masav, in accordance with the terms of the approved restrictive arrangement (hereinafter: the "Separation Outline").
+At the end of August, the Company paid Masav about NIS 7.3 million for Masav's part in the leasehold improvements.
+On September 7, 2022, the Company and Masav signed an addendum to the lease agreement which assigns Masav's rights in the offices to the Company following understandings reached between the parties.
+On June 12, 2022, the Company and Masav signed a temporary agreement in the supplier-client model according to the separation outline.
 For more details, see Note 3 to the financial statements.